johannesugb/johannesugb.github.io/_posts/2022-07-13-floating-point-epsilon-calculator.md

 When using floating point variables, there's always the danger that a certain value cannot be represented exactly.
 Therefore, oftentimes epsilon values need to be used when checking or comparing results of floating point computations. **But which epsilon to use?** The answer is: **It depends!** More precisely, it depends on the range of values that you are using for your computations, which is where this small online tool comes into play: The Floating Point Epsilon Calculator will tell you the _largest difference between two consecutive floating point values within a given range of values_---use that as your epsilon!
 Furthermore, the precision across the given range of values is plotted.

-**Operating instructions:** Select the data type, enter lower and upper bounds of the floating point range of interest, then hit the `[Calculate]` button and await the resulting epsilon and precision chart across the entered range.
+**Operating instructions:** Select the data type, enter lower and upper bounds of the floating point range of interest, then hit the `[Calculate]` button and await the resulting epsilon and precision chart.

 <div style="display:block;">
   <div style="margin: 0px 0px 0px 0px;">